 How many tax returns does the IRS pull for test batches?

-- The IRS Processed around 150,000,000 E-Filed Returns in 2019 and the number of early filed tax returns selected for test batches could be fewer than 10 million.
+- The IRS Processed around 165,000,000 E-Filed Returns in 2021 and the number of early filed tax returns selected for test batches is said to be fewer than 10 million.

-Please Don’t Get Your Hopes Too High… The majority of all e-filed returns submitted early will be held until the IRS Modernized e-File (MeF) system opens this year on January 27th.
+Please Don’t Get Your Hopes Too High… The majority of all e-filed returns submitted early will wait in a queue until the IRS Modernized e-File (MeF) system opens this year on January 24th.

 If my tax return is selected in the test batches will I get my tax refund any sooner?

 - If you have a tax return that does not have the EITC/ACTC Credits you could possibly get a refund as soon as the first few weeks in February.